-I want this to be an exciting contest, the players can play freely flowing intense aggressive football but there are good chances that this can easily be one of those cagey affairs, both teams hesitating to concede the first goal and all that stuff, it would be pitiful for the neutrals.
+I want this to be an exciting contest, The players can play freely flowing intense aggressive football but there are good chances that this can easily be one of those cagey affairs, both teams hesitating to concede the first goal and all that stuff, it would be pitiful for the neutrals.

 I predict Man City to get hands-on that precious piece of silverware for the first time in their history with a 2-1 win over Chelsea, KDB will open the scoring, and Mount getting the equalizer early in the second half (You can just smell one offside goal by Werner) and then steps in the Legend Sergio Aguero to score a tap-in late in the game to send the Citizens wild, It will be a perfect farewell to the club icon.
-(The Citizens are fantasizing this overnight today, really wildest dreams )
+(The Citizens are fantasizing about this overnight today, really wildest dreams )

 Let us know in the comments below, Who do you think will win the UCL title?